-Avast vs. Norton 360 Antivirus 2024: A Detailed Guide to the Better Software
+Avast vs. Norton 2026: A Detailed Guide to the Better Antivirus

 Norton beats out the competition by offering a full antivirus suite.
 Don’t count Avast out, as it has high third-party test scores and offers competitive pricing.